 Nestled in misty forest, Andasibe is the gateway to some of Madagascar’s best national parks and reserves.
 The area hosts a wealth of hiking, climbing and wildlife experiences and is your best chance to spot the indri-indri, the word’s largest lemur.
 Andasibe is easily accessible from both Antananarivo and Tamatave, making it a popular stop on most traveler’s itineraries.

-One of the things that makes Reunion so magnificent is the fusion of French culture and island life.
-The colonial buildings and sidewalk cafes are reminiscent of Paris, but the beaches and tropical climate will have you moving to the island vibes.
+One of the things that makes Reunion Island so magnificent is the fusion of French culture and island life.
+The colonial buildings and sidewalk cafes are reminiscent of Paris, but the beaches and tropical climate give-off some serious island vibes.

 Cilaos is one of Reunion’s famous cirques, a majestic natural amphitheater carved out of the crater of an ancient volcano.
 This striking jungle-clad interior is what Reunion is renowned for and what really makes this island truly unique.